Kruemelmann/kruemelmann.github.io/_posts/2021-11-19-tmux-iconbar.md

 layout: blog
 title: tmux-iconbar
-published: false
+published: true
 tags: tmux terminal

 ---

-TODO write what the hell tmux-iconbar is and how it works:)
+TODO write what tmux-iconbar is and how it works:)